imaterek/DevOps/Readme.md

 ## Infrastructure underneath

-- Two App Services on one App Service Plan
+- Two App Services on App Service Plan and single Azure SQL Server with a DB

 -  Backend is properly communicating with DB showing entries, e.g.:
 ![](./images/DevOps02.png)